WD-2711/WD-2711/README.md

 ### Yoo, I'm wd-z711 👋

 - 🎓 Rookie in USTC.
 Interested in web, re and other geeky jobs.
-V&N.
 - 🤔 Intern at Tencent Keen Lab, working on gnn.
 - ⚡ Like all creative works.
 - 📫 Email me at: [chuanlongxie@mail.ustc.edu.cn](mailto:chuanlongxie@mail.ustc.edu.cn).